foxholden/ROHan/README.md

      cd testData/
      make

-This will run ROHan on chromosome 21 for a West African individual from 1000G, the theta estimate has very large confidence due to the use of a single chromosome.
-It will also run chromosome 21 from the ancient Loschbour individual.
-Please be aware that the command for the profile uses no quality score filter: "-minq 0".
+This will run ROHan on chromosome 21 for:
+* a West African individual from Phase 3 of the 1000G project
+* the ancient Loschbour individual (Lazardis et al.).
+Please be aware that the command for the profile uses no quality score filter: "-minq 0" because the quality scores were artificially decreased to account for damage during calling.
 We generally do not recommend this as this will inflate substitution rate.

+For these cases, the theta estimate have very large confidence due to the use of a single chromosome.

 Preparing the BAM file